 On the other end of the spectrum, Stephanie had the privilege of using the curriculum to instruct beginners in one of Oregon's knowledge-centered schools, where her little pupils were delighted to learn efficient handwriting techniques as they learned to write and read spelling patterns, words, and then sentences (their own correctly spelled sentences) before they were asked to read other people's books (which they could then easily do).
-Excited by the amazing academic achievements of all of these children, Stephanie has continued to promote the important work of the Riggs Institute, a nonprofit literacy center and training agency created to inform and help those who parent and teach.
+Excited by the academic achievements of these ordinary children, Stephanie has continued to promote the important work of the Riggs Institute, a nonprofit literacy center and training agency created to inform and help those who parent and teach.

 In her highly informative and friendly workshops, Stephanie helps participants who are interested in teaching explicitly and directly, using only paper, pencil, and step-by-step lessons to help children learn handwriting, phonic, spelling, decoding, and writing facts through four sensory avenues to the mind--sight, sound, voice, writing.
 (No activity sheets or other learning materials are required--or recommended--with this traditional teaching method.
 It is simple, cheap, and powerful.)